Keeping Things in Perspective

 Schools and Most Vendors Closed

 All of our schools remain closed and are preparing for the fall term.
-Similarly, all of our vendor/partner repair stores are closed except Kennelly Keys Music is accepting instrument drop-offs at their Lynnwood store.
+Similarly, all of our preferred vendor repair stores are closed except Kennelly Keys Music is accepting instrument drop-offs at their Lynnwood store.
 Music4Life encourages instrument donors to be on the lookout for used instruments in their garages or attics during their quarantine downtime and hold them for delivery when stores can re-open.

 New Music4Life Poster Is Available